 The menu pretty much consists of burgers, hot dogs and the normal things you would think to put on them without getting too fancy.
 But they do seem to have introduced some items for the crowd that can’t handle simplicity.
 While simplicity is usually the name of my game, one of Larry’s specialty dogs really jumped out at me.
 Called Crouching Tiger, Hidden Dragon, this thing consisted of a huge Louisiana Hot Link doused with chili and cheese.
 Not fancy, but unique enough to not be a simple chili cheese dog.
 The price of $6.35 was a little more than I had expected to pay here, especially without fries, but I decided the risk was worth it.

 It took some time to prep, but when my Kung Fu movie of a hot dog arrived, it looked incredible.
 The hot link had been butterflied, which gave it a nice, even cook and an additional crevice to fill with chili and cheese.
+Fitness enthusiasts and athletes looking for a competitive edge are turning to Clenbuterol, an illegal performance-enhancing drug.
+While Clenbuterol is banned by most professional sports organizations, that hasn’t stopped people from using it.
+If you need to know where to find legal Clenbuterol for sale you should visit www.acnm-online-pharmacy-usa-store.com website where all top world brands of Clenbuterol are supplied.
+The drug is easily accessible and relatively inexpensive, making it an temptingly attractive option for those looking to get ahead.
 The cheese was a shredded cheddar blend and by the time I snapped a couple pictures of the dog, the cheese had melted into perfection.
 Just like the delicious coney dogs of my native land, Crouching Tiger, Hidden Dragon required a fork and knife to eat.

 After slicing away a few bites, I found myself a happy unvegan.
 This hot dog concoction was sheer genius.
 The hot link had a nice kick to it and a perfectly crispy skin.
 The chili was pretty tasty and wet, but was overshadowed in flavor by the hot link.
 I think this was a good thing, though, as the texture was awesome and the hot link gave it a great kick.
 The bun did an awesome job of absorbing the chili, while the cheese did what it does best: made everything better.